Actor Headshots

 Chris McCarthy

-Professional Photographer, Photography Shark · April 3, 2026
+Professional Photographer, Photography Shark · April 3, 2026 · Updated May 18, 2026

 The volume of headshots an actor maintains is one of those decisions that doesn't have an obvious right answer until you understand what casting directors are actually doing on the receiving end.
 Too few looks and the actor is competing for a smaller share of submissions.
 Too many and the submission reads as unfocused.
 The actual range — narrower than most actors think — is between three and five distinct looks, and the calibration of those looks matters more than the count.

 I'm Chris McCarthy.
-My studio is at 83 E Water St in Rockland, about 30 minutes south of Boston.
+My studio is at 83 E Water Street in Rockland, about 30 minutes south of Boston.
 I shoot actor headshots for performers throughout greater Boston and the South Shore — from emerging actors building their first professional package to working actors refreshing as their type evolves.
 The patterns of what actually works on submission platforms are remarkably consistent.

 What Casting Directors Actually See